 The exact cause of testicular cancer is poorly understood.
 Factors that may increase a man's risk of developing testicular cancer are:

 Testicular cancer is the most common cancer in young and middle-aged men.
 It can also occur in older men, and in rare cases, in younger boys.

 White men are more likely than African American and Asian American men to develop this type of cancer.

 There is no link between vasectomy and testicular cancer.

-Seminoma: This is a slow-growing form of testicular cancer usually found in men in their 30s and 40s.
-The cancer is usually just in the testes, but it can spread to the lymph nodes.
+Seminoma: This is a slow-growing form of testicular cancer found in men in their 40s and 50s.
+The cancer is in the testes, but it can spread to the lymph nodes.
+Lymph node involvement is either treated with radiotherapy or chemotherapy.
 Seminomas are very sensitive to radiation therapy.

 Nonseminoma: This more common type of testicular cancer tends to grow more quickly than seminomas.